 Whether you’ve attended church your whole life, or have never visited one, we know it is sometimes not easy to visit a church for the first time.
 You may not be sure what to expect, and you might have some questions and possibly even some reservations.
 We want to start your experience off right by giving you some practical information about our church.

-St. Thomas welcomes all people.
+However you understand God to be - you are welcome.
 However you understand yourself, and however you describe yourself is fine with us!
 Your background, race, gender, orientation and spiritual journey are welcomed and celebrated here.

 Free parking is available in four places around the church: